orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *Ever since the early onset of videogames the idea has been floating around that perhaps this can be used as an educational tool.
 How do you make education fun to play?
-Perhaps the pertinent question is: How do you make education fun to play?
+Perhaps the pertinent question is: How do you turn practical tools into videogames?
 Do the one - you have the other.*
 ***[], []***
 ***Live Stream - Ether Release, 2045***